Oesophagus and stomach

 Gastroparesis

 Gastroparesis is a disorder of the nerves or muscles of upper digestive tract where the stomach cannot empty itself of food and liquids in the normal way.
 Symptoms include feeling sick, nauseated, full or bloated when eating, vomiting, pain in the upper abdomen and weight loss.
 The diagnosis is not always easy and tests to confirm the diagnosis may include Xrays, gastroscopy, nuclear medicine tests of gut motility and function and on occasions a test called antroduodenal manometry.
 The cause is not found in nearly half of cases.
 Other causes include diabetes (nearly 25%), postviral/infectious states, connective tissue or autoimmune disorders, prior stomach surgery, poor blood circulation to the upper digestive tract (so called ischaemia) and medications.
 Gastroparesis patients show diverse changes in function of the upper digestive tract including abnormal muscle tone in the upper stomach (abnormal fundic tone), poor coordination of muscle contractions within the stomach and then between stomach and duodenum (gastric dysrhythmias and antroduodenal dyscoordination, impair duodenal feedback), decrease strength of the muscle waves which emptying the stomach (weak antral pump).
 Treatments including diet changes, medications to accelerate gastric emptying or against nausea and vomiting, pyloric botox or dilation.
 In some tough cases, Xray or endoscopic procedures including small bowel feeding tubes via the nose or through the abdominal skin.
 As these tubes passing via the stomach into the small bowel may be disrupted by vomiting. other novel techniques may be needed if nutrition is suffering.
-Since 2009, Dr Samuel has been using a novel minimally invasive double ballooon enteroscopy assisted technique to bypass the stomach and place feeding jejunal tubes directly through the skin (direct PEJ).
+In some cases, Dr Samuel uses a novel minimally invasive double balloon enteroscopy assisted technique to bypass the stomach and place feeding jejunal tubes directly through the skin (direct PEJ).
 In other cases patients are referred for surgical procedures including stomach pacemakers to provide relief of symptoms and help with nutrition.
 With a tailor approach symptoms, nutrition and quality of life can be significantly improved.

 Peptic Ulcers and Helicobacter pylori